vijayanajay/nseviz/docs/tasks.md

 - **F11.2** (1h): Prepare frontend handover checklist: all tests passing, code linted, documentation complete.

 ---
+## [2025-04-25] Backend Code Refactor for Clarity & Maintainability
+- All backend code (`app/routes.py`, `app/__init__.py`) now includes comprehensive docstrings, type hints, and clarifying inline comments.
+- All public functions, Flask handlers, and helpers are fully documented and typed.
+- Code is now easier to read, maintain, and extend, in line with project and TDD principles.
+- No implementation logic was changed; only documentation, typing, and comments were added.

+---
 ## [2025-04-25] F8.5 Complete: Debounced Dropdown Filter Changes, Loading Spinner Logic, and Jest Tests
 - Debounced dropdown filter changes to prevent excessive API calls.
 - Implemented loading spinner logic to show/hide on API fetches.
 - Added Jest unit tests for debounce/handler logic.
 - All tests passing; frontend optimized for performance.

+---
+## [2025-04-27] F10.4 Complete: CSS Linting Automated with Stylelint
+- Added .stylelintrc.json using standard config; installed stylelint and config.
+- Linting is fully automated via npm and Jest.
+All CSS files pass.
+- All frontend tests (Jest, Cypress, Stylelint) pass as of this commit.
+- Time taken: 1h

 ---
 ## [2025-04-25] F8.1 Complete: Heatmap Color Legend UI